mmaher22/iCV-SBR/Source Codes/Item2Vec_Python_Genism/README.md

 ## Usage

 ### Dataset
-- RecSys Challenge 2015 Dataset can be retreived from [HERE](https://2015.recsyschallenge.com/)
+- Contents
-- Train Split is the whole Traning set except for the last day which is used in the validation process.
+        - A column in the file should be the integer Session IDs with header name SessionID
-- Data needs to be preprocessed such that each line contains a session with the clicked items IDs separated by commas.
+        - A column in the file should be the integer Item IDs with header name ItemID

 ### List of Arguments accepted